Stroke During Pregnancy And A Terrible Bedside Manner

 Oh, those balls.

-My pleasure, thank you for saying so really makes it worthwhile to hear other people say so.
+My pleasure.
+Thank you for saying so; it makes hearing others say so worthwhile.
 So.
 Thanks for doing that.
 Emily, it’s been amazing chatting with you.
-I wish you all the best in your ongoing recovery and good on you and well done for the work that you do for other people and reach out anytime.
+I wish you all the best in your ongoing recovery.
+Good on you, and well done for the work you do for other people, and reach out anytime.